-This blog is for the adventurous at heart; for those who do NOT know how to cook a lobster tail, and is looking for some easy ideas on how to take this crusty crustacean and turning it into an aesthetically pleasing gourmet dish – maybe not THAT gourmet!
+This blog is for the adventurous at heart; for those who do NOT know what they’re doing when it comes to preparing lobster tail, and is looking for some easy ideas on how to take this crusty crustacean and turning it into an aesthetically pleasing gourmet dish – maybe not THAT gourmet!

 Lobster Season in Belize opens on June 15th and we are super ready to devour those tails, are you?
 How do you prefer your lobster tails?
 There are several ways to prepare them.
 I decided to do some research on some of the easier ways to prepare these delectable crustaceans.